 Once you are determined to be a candidate, Dr. Sayed will put together a plan for reduction of the gynecomastia which may include Vaser liposuction, direct excision (removal) of the breast gland tissue, use of postoperative drains and garments, and a return to exercise regimen to help add muscle definition to the chest.

-Gynecomastia management starts with a history and physical exam, followed usually by some lab testing.
+Evaluation starts with a history and physical exam, followed usually by some lab testing.
 A mammogram may be ordered if there is a significant family history of breast cancer.
 Dr. Sayed will assess the degree of breast fat and gland enlargement, the overhang of the breast (if any), and the skin elasticity or looseness.
 These factors help determine which surgical approach or incisions are required.
 There is a grading system based on how much overhang there is and the degree of enlargement.

-The male gynecomastia procedure can range from liposuction done through an incision around part of the nipple-areola complex, along with a few small inconspicuous puncture sites near the side of the breast, to a full, inverted-T “anchor” pattern of incisions in patients with more severe enlargement of overhang.
+The gynecomastia correction procedure can range from liposuction done through an incision around part of the nipple-areola complex, along with a few small inconspicuous puncture sites near the side of the breast, to a full, inverted-T “anchor” pattern of incisions in patients with more severe enlargement of overhang.
 At right is an example of an approach to the breast that combines removal of tissue, lifting of the nipple, and correction of overhang.